Shadows / Wall Disease (2013-15)

 In 2010 part of downtown Toronto was sectioned off by a security fence built for a G20 Summit.
-Along with intense police presence the structure transformed the city into a confusing and frightening scenario never before experienced.
+Along with intense police presence the structure transformed the city into a confusing and frightening scenario.
 Shadows: Wall Disease was inspired in part by our use of public monuments and the ways that history is interpreted and remembered in public space.
 It questions the ways in which our histories overlap and how we relate to one another.
 Globalization, socioeconomic inequality, and racism are some of the overriding issues of our time.
 This work addresses the ways in which these ideologies are manifested in the built environment and the resulting psychological effects.

 Wall Disease (Mauerkrankheit) was a term first used in 1973 by the East German psychiatrist Dietfried Müller-Hegemann.
 He observed that the Berlin Wall caused psychosis, schizophrenia, and phobias in the East Germans who were confronted by it on a daily basis.
 Today sections of The Wall continue to snake through parts of the city memorializing its historical significance.
 There are over 100 sections on display in cities throughout Europe, the UK, Asia, South Africa and the Americas.
 You can buy fragments of the wall in gift shops.
 Yet at the same time new walls continue to be implemented through out the world.